What is a planetarium?

 - each Saturday and Sunday 15:00 and 16:30 (= 3 p.m. and 4.30 p.m.)
 Children Show and

 18:00 (= 6 p.m.)
 Astronomy Show

-Public science lectures and cultural presentations are scheduled on individual dates.
+Public science lectures and cultural presentations are scheduled on individual dates, in general on Tuesday od Wednesdays evening.
 Please refer to the show calendar with a listing of all public presentations.